DataDog/documentation/content/en/monitors/types/netflow.md

 ### Define the search query

+As you define the search query, the top graph updates in real time.

 // To be replaced

 {{< img src="monitors/monitor_types/network_performance/example_dns_failures.png" alt="Example configuration with auto-grouped client and server traffic, hidden N/A values, measured as the sum of DNS failures metric with a limit of 100" style="width:100%;" >}}

 1. Construct a search query using the same logic as the [NetFlow widgets][4] in your dashboards.
 1. Select if you want to alert on bytes or packets for traffic.
 1. Choose the tags you want to filter the alerted traffic by.
-See the full list of available facets [below](#metric-definitions).
+See the [full list of available facets][4].

 ### Using formulas and functions